Variables & Data Types

 Order: sort() modifies in place; sorted(lst) returns a new sorted list

-Copy: copy() — without it, two variables share the same list object.
+Copy: copy() — shallow copy; without it, two variables share the same list.

 Tuples

-Tuple unpacking assigns multiple variables in one line.
-Use * to capture remaining elements.
+Tuple unpacking lets you assign multiple variables in one line.
+Use * to capture the remaining elements.

 Dictionaries

 A dictionary stores key-value pairs.
 Keys must be unique and immutable.
+Values can be any type.
 Dicts are mutable and, since Python 3.7, preserve insertion order.

 for Loops & range()